arthuston/arthuston-demos/boggle/README.md

 Boggle puzzle game.
-Given an X by Y grid of letters and a list of words, find all the words in the grid, according to the following rules: The letters must be adjacent to each in a 'chain' and may be adjacent horizontally, vertically, or diagonally.
-The letter position cannot be used more than once in a single chain.
-The input is a new-line delimited file contining the number of rows in the grid, the characters in each row, the number of words to look for and the list of words, for example:
+Given an X by Y grid of letters and a list of words, find all the words in the grid, according to the following rules: The letters in each word must be adjacent to each other in a 'chain' of letters and may be adjacent horizontally, vertically, or diagonally.
+The letter position cannot be used more than once in a single word chain.
+The input is a new-line delimited file contianing the number of rows in the grid, the characters in each row, the number ofwords to look for and the list of words, for example:

 ```
 5